 How do advanced critical care practitioners fit into the NHS workforce?

 This new role is important in pioneering the shift of work traditionally done only by doctors, to new, non-medically trained grades of staff.
 It also addresses the current workforce planning problems in critical care.
 Once qualified, ACCPs should be a part of the medical rota and should be involved in all aspects of care delivery within the remit of the training provided.

-Please see our case study and infographic on ACCPs for further information.
+Please see our infographic on ACCPs for further information.